The Voice of Dust and Ash

 The Voice of Dust and Ash is a feature-length documentary by first time Iranian-American director Mandana Biscotti, about Maestro Mohammad-Reza Shajarian.
 The film gives a first hand chronological account of Shajarian's life, through the animated prism of the unofficial national anthem for Iranian freedom, "Morq-e Sahar".

-The film was nominated for two Hollywood Music and Media Awards in the category of Best Music Documentary and Best Song.
-On 17 December 2022, it was announced that the song "Dust and Ash" was shortlisted for the Academy Awards.
+The film was nominated for two Hollywood Music in Media Awards in the category of Best Music in a Documentary and Best Song.
+On 17 December 2022, it was announced that the song "Dust and Ash" (by J. Ralph, performed with Norah Jones and Shajarian’s daughter, Mojgan) was shortlisted for the Academy Awards.